khaled-aldasouki/linux-user-adder/README.md

 # Linux User Adder
-A CLI application that automates adding users to a Linux machine while checking information and conditions
+A script that automates adding users to a Linux machine while checking information and conditions

 ## NOTICE
 This script was written for Linux machines using CentOS and may run differently on other distros.
-Furthermore the CSV file is expected to have <b> at least </b> the following columns (case sensitive): EmployeeID,LastName,FirstName,Office,Phone,Department,Group
+Furthermore the CSV file is expected to have <b> at least </b> the following columns (case sensitive): EmployeeID, LastName, FirstName, Office, Phone, Department, Group

 ## PROJECT REQUIREMENTS